 - the active downlink BWP is initial BWP[3].

+The UE indicating ‘no-gap’ via intraFreq-needForGap for intra-frequency measurement may cause interruptions for measurements without gaps where the SSB is not completely contained in the active BWP of the UE, with an interruption ratio that does not exceed 3% for FR1 and 7% for FR2.

 For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in clause 9.2.5.3.